joda01/evanalyzer/README.md

 ## Description
 Exosome Analyzer is a Fiji ImageJ plugin designed for analyzing microscope pictures of Exosomes.
 This plugin can be used for:
 *  Counting the number of exosomes.
-*  Calculating the colocalization of exosomes and other particles in two channel pictures.
+*  Calculating the colocalization of exosomes and other particles.
+*  Detect biological cells and counting exosomes updatekn from cells.
 *  Analysis of a large amount of images automatically.
 *  Generating XLSX (Excel) reports with automatic statistics generation.